kyoh-dev/snippetbox/README.md

 # snippetbox

-Practice application from Let's Go by Alex Edwards
+A pastebin clone in Go, from Let's Go by Alex Edwards.